Darko-Martinovic/JiraIntegration/README.md

 - **Assignment Helper**: Provides account IDs needed for ticket assignment operations
 - **Validation**: Helps ensure correct account IDs are used when updating assignees

+### ✅ 12.
+Confluence Integration

+- **Connection Test**: Validates Confluence API access using the same JIRA credentials
+- **List Spaces**: Browse all Confluence spaces you have access to with descriptions
+- **Search Pages**: Full-text search across all pages or within specific spaces
+- **View Page Content**: Display page details, metadata, and content preview
+- **Create Pages**: Create new pages in any space with optional parent page linking
+- **Browse Space Content**: List all pages within a specific Confluence space
+- **Seamless Integration**: Uses the same API token as JIRA for unified authentication

 ## 🛠️ Technical Architecture

 ### **High-Quality Code Standards**